ruanmartinelli/api-starter/readme.md

 export default { initPublic, initPrivate }
 ```

-3. Import and init the functions on the app entry file:
+3. Import and init the functions on the app entry file (`src/app/index.js`):

 ```js
 import unicornRoutes from './unicorn'